Joyeength/Customer-Analysis/README.md

 ## Customer analysis: Here are some tasks
-- Understand the current purchasing trends and behaviours.
+- A client wants to understand the current purchasing trends and behaviours.
 - The client is particularly interested in customer segments and chip purchasing behaviour.

-I've shared some insights below so you can check with my code.
+#### I've shared some insights below so you can check with my code.

 ## Brand Insight
 1. There is a big difference between Total Sales and Total Sold products among some brands (Smiths, Doritos, Thins and Cobs)